Home Learn What is Primary Market? Definition, Functions, and Role

 Equity Shares

-These are the most common type of new issues market security issued in the primary stock market.
+These are the most common types of new securities issued in the stock market.
 Equity shares represent ownership in a company and give shareholders voting rights and a share in profits.

 Debentures